sanjayvenkat2000/exgent/excel_server/app/sheet_info_store/instructions.md

-### File Extract Store
+### Sheet Info Store
-A File Extract store maintains a versioned store that save the outputs for a specific sheet.
+A Sheet Info store maintains a versioned store that save the outputs for a specific sheet.
 Remember we are processing Excel files in this workflow and Excel files have 1 or more sheets.

-The file extract store stores its payload (JSON) as a string in the database.
+The sheet info store stores its payload (JSON) as a string in the database.

 The db schema for the table `file_info` is as follows class FileInfo(BaseModel):